Using dbt for Incremental Development on Lakehouse

 public.ecommerce_events_multicategorystore_live;

-Check data objects in the target environment of the Lakehouse:
+Check the data objects in the Lakehouse target environment:

 select count(*) from events_enriched ;